Basic Training—5th Week

-You could hear a pin drop in the room.
+The room had fallen silent enough to hear a pin drop.
 The sudden change of their captain’s mood and tone was even more jarring than the extra sleep.

 “And if you think what you’ve been through already is difficult, then by Morrow, the next two months are going to tear you to absolute pieces, because we are not even close to being done.”
-Somehow the room got even more quiet.
 There was a vacuum of sound.
 Willikers let his words sink in for several heartbeats before going on.